 University of Pennsylvania sociology professor Jerry A. Jacobs offers a different perspective on disciplines in higher education in his new book entitled In Defense of Disciplines: Interdisciplinarity and Specialization in the Research University.

 School of Arts & Sciences

-Thomas Sugrue of the School of Arts and Sciences discusses how President Obama deals with political and racial divides.
+Thomas Sugrue of the School of Arts and Sciences is interviewed about “trickle-down urbanism” in Detroit.